AMI in the News

 Singapore, Sept 28, 2012 - (ACN Newswire) - The International Maritime Defence Exhibition and Conference (IMDEX Asia) will return for its ninth edition from 14 to 16 May 2013 at the Changi Exhibition Centre in Singapore.
 The biennial show, organised by Experia Events with the support of the Republic of Singapore Navy, is Asia Pacific's largest dedicated international maritime defence show and a major event in the international naval and maritime defence calendar.

-The Modernisation of the Romanian Navy - Assets, Innovations and Systems
+The Modernisation of the Romainan Navy - Assets, Innovations and Systems

 The Romanian Navy strives to modernise amidst continuing fiscal pressures and reduced naval spending that has characterized the European naval market over the past several years...